 Once you have decided on which topics you will use on each page, you can add longtail variations of a topic’s keywords to boost the traffic of that page.

 Step 3: On Page SEO

 The great part about on page SEO is that, if done properly, it can increase your traffic right away.
 We recommend focusing on pages that are currently doing relatively okay in the rankings, since pages that are not ranking at all are likely not going to improve much with on page SEO.
-You can use our free on page SEO tool, found here, to help give you on page averages and suggestions.
+You can use Surfer SEO, to help give you on page optimization suggestions.

 In addition to the feedback provided by the tool, you should check for:

 - An SSL certificate: an SSL certificate changes the site from http to https and adds a secure padlock next to your URL when people are browsing your site.
 It is considered to be a small ranking factor with Google and will keep your users more secure when browsing your website.